- The more you win, the more likely you are to win in the future.

 While the content is 10/10, the delivery is 4/10.

 The book is annoying to read and disorganized.
-The author jumps from one topic to another and makes you wait for three or four stories before answering the question.
+The author jumps from one topic to another and delay with unnecessary material the answer he promised to give you.

 It could have been an interesting 2-hour book.
 Instead, it was a long 6-hour manuscript.